 Because the Sensibo works with simple infrared signals, it can be configured to work with heating systems as well, via the companion Sensibo app.

-Tado Smart Air Conditioner and Heater Controller - $199
+Tado Smart Air Conditioner and Heater Controller V3+ - £89

 Tado sells smart thermostats and a range of other connected devices to control the heating and cooling in your home.
-This product works in a very similar way to the Sensibo, in that it connects to your Wi-Fi and sends infrared signals to your A/C unit or heater.
+Sold in the UK and Europe, the Smart AC Control V3+ works in a very similar way to the Sensibo, in that it connects to your Wi-Fi and sends infrared signals to your A/C unit or heater.

-The Tado has its own simple interface on its front, showing you the current operating temperature and other basic information.
-There is Alexa integration for controlling the heating and cooling with your voice, and your smartphone's location can be used to automatically switch devices on before you get home, or switch them off again when you leave.
+The Tado has its own simple interface on the front, showing you the current operating temperature and other basic information.
+There is Alexa, Google Assistant, IFTTT and Apple HomeKit integration for controlling the heating and cooling with your voice, and your smartphone's location can be used to automatically switch devices on before you get home, or switch them off again when you leave.

 Tado claims the device works with all A/C units which are normally programmed by a controller that displays the temperature.
 This includes units from Daikin, Mitsubishi, Panasonic, Toshica, LG, General Electric, Samsung, Fujitsu and many more.